teamcfadvance/cfstatic/full-guide.md

 #### Including non existent packages or files

-If you try to include a package or file that does not exist, no error will be thrown and CfStatic will not render an include for that package or file.
+If you attempt to include a package or file that does not exist, CfStatic will *not* throw an error.
 This is to allow you to create dynamic includes based on any rules you like.
 For instance, you might want to try to include page specific css when it is available, something like:

 {% highlight cfm %}
 <cfscript>